KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 ```

 ### Step 9
 Now we need to input the range of numbers that we want to change.
 The first input needs to be the value we want to change, this will be "drive".
-The next two number are the low and high numbers of the pitch, this is 0 and 90.
+The next two number are the low and high numbers of the variable, this is 0 and 90.
 The last two entries will be the new scale we want our value to be changed to, this will match the motor speed range from 0 to 100.
 #### ~ tutorialhint
 ```blocks